Analysis | Trump’s pardon of Paul Manafort brings full circle the undermining of the Russia investigation

 Manafort shared Trump campaign polling data with Kilimnik.
 As The Fix’s Aaron Blake pointed out, Manafort’s plea deal fell apart when investigators accused him of lying about his contacts with Kilimnik.

-Why would he lie specifically about that, if there weren’t the potential for a pardon?
+Why would he lie specifically about that, if there wasn’t the potential for a pardon?
 The Senate Republican-led investigation into this raises that question in its report:

 Manafort’s obfuscation of the truth surrounding Kilimnik was particularly damaging to the Committee’s investigation because it effectively foreclosed direct insight into a series of interactions and communications which represent the single most direct tie between senior Trump Campaign officials and the Russian intelligence services.
 Manafort’s true motive in deciding to face more severe criminal penalties rather than provide complete answers about his interactions with Kilimnik is unknown, but the result is that many interactions between Manafort and Kilimnik remain hidden.